 - O.O.C.
 Is Serious Business: Anytime the cheerful Ernest becomes sullen, it's a serious matter.
 This includes the horrors of World War II, hearing that a friend lost his son, and Ethel's senility and death.

 - Slice of Life: The movie is entirely about the life of Ethel & Ernest, from the time they met to their unfortunate deaths.

-- Strong Family Resemblance: As Raymong grows up, he begins to resemble more and more of Ernest.
+- Strong Family Resemblance: As Raymond grows up, he begins to resemble Ernest more and more.

 - Together in Death: Downplayed Trope, since Ernest died from a fatal heart attack not long after his wife's death in the same year.

-- What You Are in the Dark: When one of Ernest's friends states if he could sleep with his wife, Ernest is notable shock and refuses.
+- What You Are in the Dark: When one of Ernest's friends asks if he could sleep with his wife, Ernest is shocked and refuses.